MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

   >[!WARNING]
   >Key restrictions set the usability of specific passkeys for both registration and authentication.
 If you change key restrictions and remove an AAGUID that you previously allowed, users who previously registered an allowed method can no longer use it for sign-in.
 If your organization doesn't currently enforce key restrictions and already has active passkey usage, you should collect the AAGUIDs of the keys being used today.
 Add them to the Allow list, along with the Authenticator AAGUIDs, to enable this preview.
 This task can be done with an automated script that analyzes logs such as registration details and sign-in logs.

-The following list describes other optional settings:

-**General**

-- **Allow self-service set up** should remain set to **Yes**.
+## Optional settings

+### Allow self-service set up

+Set to **Yes** (default).
 If set to no, your users aren't able to register a passkey through MySecurityInfo, even if enabled by Authentication Methods policy.

+### Enforce attestation

-- **Enforce attestation** Should be set to **No** for preview.
+Should be set to **No** for preview.
 Attestation support is planned for General Availability.

-**Key Restriction Policy**
+What kind of attestation is supported?

+What are the implications for choosing attestation?

+### Key restriction policy

-- **Enforce key restrictions** should be set to **Yes** only if your organization wants to only allow or disallow certain passkeys, which are identified by their Authenticator Attestation GUID (AAGUID).
-If you want, you can manually enter the Authenticator app AAGUIDs or specifically restrict only Android or iOS devices.
-Otherwise, you can manually add the following AAGUIDs to enable the Authenticator passkey preview:
+Set **Enforce key restrictions** to **Yes** if your organization wants to only allow or disallow certain passkeys, which are identified by their Authenticator Attestation GUID (AAGUID).
+If you want, you can select **Microsoft Authenticator (Preview)** to add AAGUIDs to specifically restrict Authenticator on iOS and Android, or you can manually add the following AAGUIDs to enable the Authenticator passkey preview:

 - **Authenticator for Android:** de1e552d-db1d-4423-a619-566b625cdc84
 - **Authenticator for iOS:** 90a3ccdf-635c-4729-a248-9b709135078f

-After you finish the configuration, select **Save**.
+After you finish optional settings, select **Save**.

 ## Enable passkeys in Authenticator using Graph Explorer